That in Which "I Got My Martin"

 I am from Dolly Parton country - the heart of "Olde Tyme" music.
 No kidding, Musicologist have gone up into the Southern Appalachians and researched this musical form and have discovered that it is actually the music of Elizabethan England.
 Much of it is set in the church modes.
 It traveled over the ocean with the settlers and moved up in the hills, where it has been passed down as an oral art form with very little change from the 1500s.

-It must be understood that the offical guitar of the Olde Tyme Music movement is the Martin guitar.
+It must be understood that the official guitar of the Olde Tyme Music movement is the Martin guitar.
 What was it that Charles Dickens said in A Christmas Carol?
 "This must be distinctly understood, or nothing wonderful can come of the story I am going to relate."
 In my community a certain "rite of passage" had developed: Everyone in the community knew you had arrived, you had musically become someone when you "got your Martin."
 It was that simple.
 At a gathering, an eight-year-old could get up in front of a crowd and play "Soldier's Joy."
 The grizzled farmer next to you, farmer, mind you, not guitarist, would look over at you with a twinkle in his eye and say, "Ain't he something?
 And that there is a Martin guitar.
 He got his Martin... at eight!"
 It was like some universal musical and spiritual meritocracy existed.
 If you were good enough, the skies would part and a Martin would descend to you from, uh, I don't know where.
 The eight-year-olds surely couldn’t afford them.
 Clearly, a Martin wasn’t something you simply bought, it was something you earned.
 It was a badge of rank bestowed from on high.

 Now, I did begin to notice that my well-to-do friends got their Martins before the rest of us, regardless of skill or legitimacy.
 That did cause a pinch of doubt about this orthodoxy to grow in my heart, but I was still a believer.
 I waited for mine.
 It can't be denied that a Martin guitar DID give a player more audible authority than someone with a plywood box possessed.
 While I was still working as as soda jerk to save up for a decent guitar, the more well-heeled youth around me rather gleefully flaunted their Martins.
 When my turn came in a jamming circle, they'd look me in the eye, smirk, lean into their "lap cannons," and drown out my little plywood special Silvertone.
 Some of them would chuckle amongst themselves that only a Martin was good enough, yes, using a Gibson slogan.
 They'd do that right among us other guys who clearly couldn't afford a Martin. **Um, guys, we are sitting right here.** Nevertheless, as I got better, I just assumed that eventually even I would "ascend" and "get my Martin."